neylsoncrepalde/100-days-of-code/log.md

 **Thoughts:** Reaaaaaly difficult.
 I've studied machine learning techniques but never applied them actually.
 Lot of effort but great results.
 Random Forest algorithm was the best, followed by Support Vector Machines.

 **Link to work:** blog post on the procedures coming soon.

+### Day 7, January 16, 2017

+**Today's Progress:** I wrote a small blog in Django.
+I'll try to expand it to a full website!

+**Thoughts:** Difficult at first.
+Awesome at last.

+**Link to work:** Not deployed yet.
+I'll put it on github as soon it is a little more robust.